TX-spatial/SciPy2020_Poster.github.io/Methodology.md

 ## Methodology

-Several steps form the methodology
+The issues mentioned in the [Significance](./README.md#Significance) section required a solution that will address them.
+Accordingly, the following steps form the methodology:
 * Inspecting the TIGER/Line dataset
   1. Obtaining the network structure (# of subgraphs)
   1. Existence of tiny linestrings